Microchip-MPLAB-Harmony/classb_sam_e70_s70_v70_v71/docs/sam_e70_s70_v70_v71/docs/interface.md

 **Remarks**

 This value must not be modified.
-Varies depending on the device.
+Varies depending on the device and the configured TCM allocation.

 ```c
 #define CLASSB_SRAM_FINAL_WORD_ADDRESS (0x2045fffcU)